 Xiao Bao Biscuit

 Above all, be sure to try the Okonomiyaki pancake, a Japanese cabbage pancake that the chefs learned how to make while farming in Japan.
 Add egg and get the restaurant’s signature “pork candy” on top for a real treat.
-(Pork candy is a sweet, crumbly sugar-like bacon that you have experience to understand.
-It’s SO delicious!!)
+(Pork candy is a sweet, crumbly sugar-like bacon that you have to experience to understand.
+It tastes like maple bacon but has the texture of cotton candy.
+SO delicious!!)
 We also like the fried brussels sprouts and all of the duck dishes, when available.

 This place is SO insanely good.
 It fills the void the opened for biscuit lovers when Hominy Grill closed.
 (Hominy Grill was an old Charleston brunch spot famous for the “Charleston Nasty”– the city’s staple fried chicken biscuit with sausage gravy.
 Critics like Anthony Bourdain loved it until the restaurant closed its doors in April 2019.
 None of this really matters, however, because the biscuits at Vicious Biscuit are EVEN BETTER!!)

 Try the crab benedict on a sweet potato biscuit if you want a mind-altering experience of deliciousness.
 This massive pile of local crab is served with hollandaise sauce and runny egg inside a decadent, crispy-tender sweet potato biscuit.

 Like every biscuit on the menu, it’s perfectly cooked.
 Crunchy on the outside, and soft, fluffy, and buttery on the inside, with just a hint of cinnamon.
 Hands down, this is the best place to get biscuits in Charleston.
 Yum!

 Those who want to experience true Lowcountry barbecue– which is a heavy tomato, vinegar-based sauce– need look no further than Rodney Scott’s BBQ.